Ada Aharoni: Film

 Ada Aharoni created the film The Pomegranate Of Reconciliation And Honor which highlights the need for peace between Israelis and Palestinians.
 Based on the author's personal experience and that of the Jews from Egypt, Ada Aharoni quotes Elie Wiesel's question at his Nobel Prize Ceremony:"Who is the enemy?"
 The enemy Wiesel says "Is the whose story you don't know!"
-Ada Aharoni tells her Palestinian friend that the Palestinian people have succeeded in telling the story of the 1948 Palestinian exodus, but Jews from Arab countries haven't succeeded in spreading similar awareness of the Jewish exodus from Arab and Muslim countries.
-In this film she tells her Palestinian neighbor her story in the hope that by the end of it they will be friends instead of enemies.
+Ada Aharoni tells her Palestinian friend that the Palestinian people have succeeded in telling the story of the 1948 Palestinian expulsion and flight, but Jews from Arab countries haven't succeeded in spreading similar awareness of the Jewish exodus from Arab and Muslim countries.
+In this film she tells her Palestinian neighbour her story in the hope that by the end of it they will be friends instead of enemies.